AI Answering Service For Garage Door Repair Companies

 We do not want AI giving repair instructions

 It should not.
-The call plan should capture the customer's words, use approved safety language, and route risky spring, cable, opener, and off-track issues to trained staff.
+The call path should capture the customer's words, use approved safety language, and route risky spring, cable, opener, and off-track issues to trained staff.

 Garage door pricing depends on the job